IgorRahzel/FunkSVDRecommenderSystem/README.md

 pip install numpy pandas
 ```
 ### **2. Prepare the Data**
-Place a `ratings.csv` file in the project directory.
-The file should have the format:
+Place a `ratings.csv` file and a `targets.csv` file in the project directory.
+The file `ratings.csv` should have the format:

-UserId:ItemId,Rating
+> UserId:ItemId,Rating

+and the `targets.csv` file should have the format:

+> UserId:ItemId

 ### **3. Run the Code**
 Execute `main.py` to: